 The process can be automated as there are browser add-ons to directly and seamlessly capture every minute of data to feed back into Tmetric, which is then tracked, to totally capture each and every billable minute.

-There is a free tier that supports up to 5 users.
-The Professional tier is available for $5 (£4) monthly per user, which adds billable rates, invoicing and to-do lists.
-The top tier Business plan costs $7 (£6) per user per month, which adds Timesync with Jira and Redmine, and can provide cost rates for employees.
-Both paid plans have a 30-day free trial available, and there are discounts for an annual plan.
+This flexible time management app has a free tier that supports up to 5 users.
+The Professional tier is available which adds billable rates, invoicing and to-do lists.
+The top tier Business plan adds Timesync with Jira and Redmine, and can provide cost rates for employees.
+Both paid plans have a 30-day free trial available, and there are discounts for annual subscriptions.

-RescueTime has the laudable goal of eliminating distractions, and focusing on productivity.
-It is quite feature-rich, and can set goals, providing the user with feedback such as alerts when daily goals have been met.
+RescueTime has the laudable goal of eliminating distractions and focusing on productivity.
+It is quite feature-rich and allows you to set goals, providing each user with feedback such as alerts when daily goals have been met.

 Toggl takes a simplistic approach to time management, with included tracking reminders, and idle detection to make sure the job gets done.
 It also has cross-platform support, so for example, time tracking can begin in the browser of a desktop PC, and then be stopped on a smartphone with time entries synced between devices; there are mobile apps and browser extensions to accomplish this.

 There is a 30-day free trial for the paid tiers, and a Basic level is available for up to 5 team members.
-For managing the time of larger groups, the Starter level has no limit to the number of users, and costs $9 (£7.50) per user per month when paid annually.
+For managing the time of larger groups, the Starter level has no limit to the number of users.

 Wonder no more “where the day has gone,” with the Chrometa software that can capture automatically the tasks that you and your team work on.
 It does this by capturing the URL of the website that you visit, the subject and addressee information from an email, and the file info when working on a local file - and stops the clock when you go away from the computer.

 There is the offer of a 30-day free trial, but no free plan.
-The paid subscriptions start with the Solo Standard Plan which costs $19 (£15) per month, and supports a single individual and up to six connected devices – it also provides an hour-long personal training session.
+The paid subscriptions start with support for a single individual and up to six connected devices – it also provides an hour-long personal training session.
 There are team plans available as well.

-Do you need time management software, but have privacy concerns about sending data cloud-wards?
+Do you need a time management app that allays your privacy concerns about sending data cloud-wards?
 ManicTime is downloadable software that is run locally and keeps its data local, and does not connect to some remote server.

 Just like some other cloud-based solutions, it can automatically keep track of time spent, whether on a local file, or through a website.
 ManicTime also integrates with task-based systems, like Github or Jira.

-For an individual plan, there is a free tier which has basic functionality, or the Pro tier that costs $67 (£53) and includes a year of software upgrades.
+For an individual plan, there is a free tier that offers basic functionality, or the Pro tier which includes a year of software upgrades.